les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 Solution?
 The lean thinking _Stop and Fix_ and _Go See_ principles. _First_ , rather than trying to go faster when there are problems, manager-teachers encourage people to go _slower_ and help them learn to see system dynamics and root causes, and to fix these—to improve the _system_ of development.
 By going slower, Toyota—the masters of lean thinking—has become one of the fastest companies around. _Second_ , for managers to _go see at the real place of work_ to learn what is going on.
 The “real place” in software development is the code, which suggests that first-level managers are master programmers who are frequently evaluating the code.

 Une solution ?
-L'approche lean avec les principes _Arrêter et corriger_ et _Aller voir_. _Premièrement_, plutôt que d'essayer d'aller plus vite lorsqu'il y a des problèmes, des managers-formateurs encouragent les gens à aller plus _lentement_ et à les inciter à apprendre les dynamiques systémiques, les causes racines et à les corriger pour améliorer le _système_ du développement.
+L'approche lean avec les principes _Arrêter et corriger_ et _Aller voir_. _Premièrement_, plutôt que d'essayer d'aller plus vite lorsqu'il y a des problèmes, des managers-formateurs encouragent les gens à aller plus _lentement_ et à les inciter à apprendre les dynamiques des systèmes, les causes racines et à les corriger pour améliorer le _système_ du développement.
 En allant plus lentement, Toyota - les maîtres de l'approche lean - est devenue l'une des entreprises les rapides du monde. _Deuxièmement, les managers doivent _aller voir ce qui se passe sur le vrai lieu de travail_ pour apprendre ce qu'il se passe.
 Le « vrai lieu » dans le développement logiciel c'est le code, ce qui implique que les managers de proximité sont des développeurs expérimentés qui évalueront le code fréquemment.

 Microsoft people did not reflect on the situation until after release.
 When they did finally hold a retrospective, it led to a _zero-defects_ policy, meaning that the first priority was to fix known bugs in the code under development—to drive down to zero the open-defects list before writing more new-feature code.